 A few minutes walk from the Parvis de Notre Dame, you’ll find an ancient road.
 This is Rue Chanoinesse.
 Once home to an order of Monks, today it is like stepping right back into the heart of medieval Paris.
 Much of the road escaped the large renovations undertaken by Haussmann in the 19th-century (in part thanks to the aforementioned Brothers).

 Right next to Au Vieux Paris d’Arcole, you’ll find a large maroon door.
 Behind it lies the gravestone courtyard of Paris.
 The café itself is one of my favourites in the city.
 Decorated with nativity sets in the winter months, it’s covered in wisteria come springtime.
-The café is a great place to grab a coffee (or a quick glass of wine).
+The café is one of the cutest coffee shops in Paris and is a great place to grab a coffee (or a quick glass of wine).

-Home to some of the most impressive medieval stained glass still in existence, Sainte Chapelle is a must see for any history lovers of the city.
+Home to some of the most impressive medieval stained glass still in existence, Sainte Chapelle is a must-see for any history lovers of the city.
 Located next door to the courts of Justice, you’ll find that Sainte Chapelle is actually two churches.
 One was originally built for the King and his Courtiers, while the other was built for his servants.
 Both are rather impressive and well worth a visit!
+Head to the churches earlier in the day for the shortest queues.

 Once a Merovingian Palace, during the French Revolution, the Conciergerie was used as a prison.
 It even once held Marie Antoinette (yes, the French Royal who may or may not have said ‘let them eat cake’), before her execution.
 Today you can visit and see the cell where Marie Antoinette once ate, slept and lived.
 The Conciergerie also contains the largest Gothic Hall in Europe.